 You might have heard that Sidi shoes are small for any given size and that you should size up.
 We’ve not found that to be true in terms of length, but we have found the standard Sidi last to be narrow.

 Standard Sidi shoes are based on a D width foot.
 Sidi offers what it calls a ‘Mega’ fit too, which is an EE to EEE width.
 It’s 4mm wider across the ball of the foot than a standard Sidi fit, the instep is higher and the heel cup is wider.
 The Ergo 5 (above, £260) and Genius 7 (£175) road shoes are both offered in Mega versions.

 Specialized only carries its standard width shoes in the UK.
-It’s worth noting, though, that the toe box volume is pretty generous, reducing only for the S-Works 6 and Sub 6 road and mountain shoes.
+It’s worth noting, though, that the toe box volume is pretty generous.

-If you have wide feet, could you help out by offering advice on which shoes have worked (and not worked) for you?
+If you have broader feet, could you help out by offering advice on which wide cycling shoes have worked (and not worked) for you?
 Let us know in the comments section.